 - purposely playing slightly early/late often showed green.

-The fact that we could get a 100% score while purposely playing the wrong note length appears to show that the explanation we mentioned earlier isn’t valid, and it seems more likely that there are just inconsistencies in the software that there shouldn’t be.
+The fact that I could get a 100% score while purposely playing the wrong note length appears to show that the explanation I mentioned earlier isn’t valid, and it seems more likely that there are just inconsistencies in the software that there shouldn’t be.

 Below the notation is an on-screen keyboard that you can play if using a touchscreen device.